GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

 Now we create the quantization configuration.
-As we have said, this algorithm calculates the error of the quantized weights over the original weights based on inputs from a dataset, so in the configuration we have to pass it with which dataset we want to quantize the model.
+As we have said, this algorithm calculates the error of the quantized weights over the original ones based on inputs from a dataset, so in the configuration we have to pass it which dataset we want to use to quantize the model.

-dataset = ["auto-gptq is an easy-to-use model quantization library with user-friendly apis, based on GPTQ algorithm."]
+dataset = ["auto-gptq is an easy-to-use model quantization library with user-friendly APIs, based on the GPTQ algorithm."]

-We also have to tell it the number of bits that the quantized model has by means of the bits parameter.
+In addition, we have to specify the number of bits for the quantized model using the bits parameter.

 from transformers import GPTQConfig